vCenter Driver Setup¶

-The onevcenter tool and the Sunstone interface can be used to import this kind of files.
+The onevcenter tool and the Sunstone interface can be used to import this kind of file.

-The onevcenter tool needs that an OpenNebula’s IMAGE datastore name is specified as an argument.
+The onevcenter tool needs an OpenNebula’s IMAGE datastore name to be specified as an argument.
 OpenNebula will browse the datastores and look for VMDK and ISO files.
-This means that it’s mandatory to have the proper vCenter image datastore imported into OpenNebula, we can pass on this information through onevcenter tool with -d option so be sure to check this before the import image operation:
+This means that it’s mandatory to have the proper vCenter image datastore imported into OpenNebula.
+We can pass on this information through onevcenter tool with -d option, so be sure to check this before the import image operation:

-This is an easy way for check available vcenter datastores:
+This is an easy way to check the available vCenter datastores:

 onedatastore list | grep -E 'img.*vcenter' 100 datastore2(IM 924G 100% 102 1 img vcenter vcenter on 102 datastore1(IM 924G 88% - 0 img vcenter vcenter on 106 nfs(IMG) 4.5T 39% 100,102 24 img vcenter vcenter on

 Here’s an example showing how a VMDK file can be imported using the command-line interface.
-In this case we are going to use datastore1 (102) and host 0:
+In this case we’re going to use datastore1 (102) and host 0:

 onevcenter list -o images -h 0 -d 106 # vCenter: vcenter.vcenter65-1 IMID REF PATH 0 one-21 one_223304/21/one-21.vmdk 1 Core-current.iso.iso one_223304/22/Core-current.iso.iso